Does health insurance pay for varicose vein treatment?

 A chemical injection, such as a saline or detergent solution, is injected into a vein causing it to “spasm” or close up.
 Other veins then take over its work.
-This may bring only temporary success and varicose veins frequently recur.
+These injections may bring only temporary success as varicose veins frequently recur.
 It is most effective on smaller surface veins, less than 1-2mm in diameter.

 What is ambulatory phlebectomy?

-As with sclerotherapy, ambulatory phlebectomy is a surgical procedure for treating surface veins in which multiple small incisions are made along a varicose vein and it is “fished out” of the leg using surgical hooks or forceps.
-The procedure is done under local or regional anesthesia, in an operating room or an office “procedure room”.
+As with sclerotherapy, ambulatory phlebectomy is a surgical procedure for treating surface veins in which multiple small incisions are made along a varicose vein and it is removed using surgical hooks or forceps.
+Like all vein procedures at Hamilton Vein Center, the procedure is done under local anesthesia and in our office.

 What is vein stripping?

-Closure is used, like vein stripping, to eliminate reverse blood flow in the saphenous vein, but without physically removing the vein, and can be performed without general anesthesia.
-Like other venous procedures, the Closure procedure involves risks and potential complications.
+RFA is used to eliminate reverse blood flow in the saphenous vein.
+The reverse blood flow is stopped without physically removing the vein, and is performed without general anesthesia.
+Like other venous procedures, the RFA procedure involves risks and potential complications.
 Each patient should consult their doctor to determine whether or not they are a candidate for this procedure, and if their condition presents any special risks.
-Complications reported in medical literature include numbness or tingling (paresthesia) skin burns, blood clots, temporary tenderness in the treated limb.
+Complications reported in medical literature include numbness or tingling (paresthesia), skin burns, blood clots and temporary tenderness in the treated limb.

 What is the main difference between arteries and veins?